 This is the BEST easy Fried Rice!
 It is so simple to make and delicious to eat!
+I love making it with leftover white rice, it’s always a big hit with the kids.

 Fried rice is a second-day dish in our house.
 Meaning, on the first day I make white rice as a side, and on the second day, we use the leftovers to make Fried Rice.
 Mmmmmm… It’s fantastic.
 Sometimes though, I just make fried rice.
 No waiting necessary!